kubernetes/git-sync/README.md

     --init-max-failures <int>, $GITSYNC_INIT_MAX_FAILURES
             The number of consecutive failures allowed before aborting during the initial sync phase (before the first successful sync).
 Once the initial sync succeeds, --max-failures applies instead.
-Set to 0 (the default) to disable this separate limit and fall through to --max-failures for the entire run.
+            Setting this to a negative value will retry forever during the initial sync.
+If this flag is not set, --max-failures applies to the initial sync phase as well.

     --init-period <duration>, $GITSYNC_INIT_PERIOD
             How long to wait between sync attempts until the first successful